Camping in a natural environment is the reason we camp, right? Even in an RV, but especially in a tent.

 Breath real air, play in the woods and the water, go for a quiet paddle or bike ride, find refuge from the intensity of Orlando’s theme-park commercialism.

 I was on a mission when I discovered these camping havens around Orlando.

 For RVers, all of these campgrounds have electric and water hookups.
-You may not enjoy all the conveniences found in a private campground, but you will find more serenity.
+You may not enjoy all the conveniences of a private campground, but you will find more serenity.

 Welcome to the authentic, natural Florida, all within an hour’s drive of Disney World.

 Moss Park: Shady sites, water sports and hiking trails

 20 minutes to Disney